Guatemala arrests migrant smugglers wanted by the US | Law-Order

 The arrests came a month after 53 migrants, including 21 Guatemalans, died in a failed smuggling attempt when they were abandoned inside a sweltering trailer in San Antonio, Texas.
 There was no indication those arrested Tuesday were involved in the San Antonio tragedy.

-It was the Attorney General's Office backed by National Police that carried out the raids near the northern town of Huehuetenango at dawn Tuesday.
-Raids were carried out in four provinces across Guatemala.
-At a mountain ranch in Huehuetenango far from the nearest paved road, the group's alleged leader was arrested.
-Helicopters flew over the site that contained at least a dozen wooden homes and a number of vehicles.
-Various guns were also seized.
+It was the Attorney General's Office backed by National Police that carried out the raids near the northern town of Huehuetenango at dawn Tuesday. ''This was an organised group dedicated to getting migrants with the proposal of transporting them to Mexico and then to the United States,'' said Stuardo Campo, Guatemala's prosecutor for migrant trafficking.

-He also said they had traced $2 million in smuggling proceeds to the group since 2019.

-The four people arrested at the request of U.S. authorities are allegedly linked to the death of Marta Raymundo Corio who was found dead near Odessa, Texas after being smuggled through Mexico in early 2021.
+The four people arrested at the request of US authorities are allegedly linked to the death of Marta Raymundo Corio who was found dead near Odessa, Texas after being smuggled through Mexico in early 2021.
 Campo said the woman had died in a warehouse in Texas due to a lack of food and water and her relatives had requested the help of authorities in determining what had happened.
+As Alonzo was led away Tuesday, he told authorities to take care of his animals.
+Speaking Kanjobal, an Indigenous language, he said ''I'd rather they eat than I eat.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)